dNitza/pin_up/README.md

 If using rails add an initializer to your app:

-    Pin::Base.new("your key")
+    Pin::Base.new("your key", :env, timeout)

-An option second parameter can be passed in to set the environment (:live or :test).
+An optional second parameter can be passed in to set the environment (:live or :test).
 The default is :live.

+An optional third parameter can be passed in to set the timeout of HTTParty in seconds.
+The default is `1800` (30 minutes).

 ### Charges
 ##### List All Charges